-Meets for breakfast from 7:30 – 8:30 a.m.
+Will meet for breakfast from 7:30 – 8:30 a.m.
 Wednesday at the Ole Miss Catering banquet suite located at 123 Heritage Drive.
-Featured speaker will be Allen Greene, major gifts officer for the UMAA Foundation.
-He is a former Notre Dame outfielder who was drafted by the New York Yankees in his junior season.
-Guests are invited.
-To RSVP for this event, e-mail firstname.lastname@example.org or call Scott Thompson at 816-9898.
-For more information, visit www.oxford-olemissrotary.com.
-(March 26, 2010)
+Featured speaker will be Oxford School District Superintendent Kim Stasny, who will speak about the upcoming school bond issue.
+Guests are invited to attend.
+For more information, e-mail firstname.lastname@example.org or call Scott Thompson at 816-9898 or visit www.oxford-olemissrotary.com.
+(October 5, 2010)

 Meets at 6 this evening in the Oxford City Hall courtroom.
 (October 5, 2010)

 The Lafayette County Law Enforcement Officer’s Association will host a sight in day at the F.D.
 “Buddy East” Training Facility from 8 a.m. to 3 p.m.
 Saturday.
 Attendees are asked to bring their hunting rifles (no automatic weapons) and site them in preparation for hunting season.

 The event is open to the public, but those under the age of 18 must be accompanied by an adult.
 Eye and ear protection will be provided to those who need it.
 While weapons must be unloaded when brought to the facility, attendees are asked to bring ammunition with them.
 Targets will also be provided.
 The training facility is located at 60 CR 3087.
 To get there, take Highway 6 West to County Road 309, and follow the road until it turns to gravel and bear left.
 (October 5, 2010)

 Local columnist Jimmy Reed tells the story of Terence Royal who, after being turned down for a janitorial position, began a local produce operation that eventually helped his entire family.
 (October 5, 2010, Page 4)